asalatto/cpacc-study-guide/1-disabilities-challenges-and-assistive-technologies/b-disabilities/multiple-compound-disabilities.md

 These commonly include impaired speech and communication skills, impaired mobility, and needing help with daily tasks.

+## Demographics
+Global statistics are not available.
+UK and Australian sources indicate that 10 to 15% of people with disabilities have complex needs.

 # Common Barriers
 The person experiences barriers that apply to any and all of their disabilities.
 But compounding disabilities have these additional barriers:
 * Barriers to education